Sampling Plans#

 Full Factorial Sampling#

-for generating full-factorial samples in the documentation.
+First, we will look at full factorial sampling.
+You can read about how to use pyDOE3 for generating full-factorial samples in their documentation.
 Below block of code generates full-factorial samples for two dimensional design space and plots it.
-Read comments for more details.
+Read comments in the code block for more details.

 fig, ax = plt.subplots()